orlandocarnate/giftastic/README.md

 # giftastic
 A web app that uses the GIPHY API to make a dynamic web page that populates with gifs of your choice.

+## CSS GRID & FLEXBOX
+I decided to use CSS Grid and Flexbox instead of Bootstrap to get more experience and reduce the amount of HTML code.

 ## App Checklist
 * The app creates buttons based on a `topics` array.
 * When the user clicks on a button, a page loads 10 gif **stills** (not animated) on the page.